To add cordova plugin execute following command:

 this.EMMA.startPush(pushOptions);

-StartPush parameters:
+startPush parameters:

-classToOpen | string | Indicates the opening activity in the case of clicking on the notification, in RN it is normal to have only one main activity so we add this one, for this we always indicate it with the absolute path {packageName}.MainActivity. |
+| classToOpen | string | Indicates the opening activity in the case of clicking on the notification, in RN it is normal to have only one main activity so we add this one, for this we always indicate it with the absolute path {packageName}.MainActivity. |

-iconResource | string | The icon that will contain the notification in the status bar and in the notification menu.
+| iconResource | string | The icon that will contain the notification in the status bar and in the notification menu.
 The SDK looks for this icon in the drawable or drawable-xxx folder, so it is important that the name included in this parameter matches the drawable png. |

-color | string (Optional) | Colour in hexadecimal format. |
+| color | string (Optional) | Colour in hexadecimal format. |

-channelId | string (Optional) | If the application uses an existing notification channel, otherwise it will create a new one. |
+| channelId | string (Optional) | If the application uses an existing notification channel, otherwise it will create a new one. |

-channelName | string (Optional) | Add the name of the new channel. |
+| channelName | string (Optional) | Add the name of the new channel. |

-event is sent when logging into the SDK, but the login and registration events are events that need to be added to the application code.
+EMMA allows the sending of custom events and several default events, the default Open event is sent when logging into the SDK, but the login and registration events are events that need to be added to the application code.

 I use the following method to send events: